translationalneuromodeling/tapas/rDCM/README.md

 Download
 -------

-- Please download the latest stable versions of the rDCM Toolbox on GitHub as part of the [TAPAS software releases of the TNU](https://github.com/translationalneuromodeling/tapas/releases).
+- Please download the latest stable versions of the rDCM toolbox on GitHub as part of the [TAPAS software releases of the TNU](https://github.com/translationalneuromodeling/tapas/releases).
 - Older versions of TAPAS are available on the [TNU website](http://www.translationalneuromodeling.org/tapas).
 - The latest bugfixes can be found in the [GitHub Issue Forum](https://github.com/translationalneuromodeling/tapas/issues) or by request to the authors.